 WORKING WITH VOLUNTEERS TO OFFER ENGLISH LESSONS IN PARIS

-English Pour Tout Le Monde is an association based in Paris offering free English learning opportunities to people in precarious situations who are frequently excluded from society.
+English Pour Tout Le Monde is an association based in Paris offering English learning opportunities to people in precarious situations that do not have the means to pay for traditional English lessons.
 The aim is to support economic empowerment, promote community and achieve a more equal society through education.

-With the help of our volunteers, we provide group English classes and extra-curricular activities.
+With the help of our volunteers, we provide group English sessions and extra-curricular activities.
 We work in partnership with other associations who assist refugees, asylum seekers, migrants and people experiencing difficulties.

 WHO WE ARE

 English Pour Tout Le Monde is based on the belief that everyone (tout le monde) everywhere, no matter their circumstances in life should have access to education.

 Our team met and started EPTLM when volunteering with another association in Paris.
 After being asked frequently about English learning opportunities, we decided to start a trial and in Spring 2019 started informal English lessons in a park.
 With the help of our volunteers, we were running sessions twice weekly after serving breakfast to refugees, asylum seekers, homeless people and migrants with our partner P’tit Dej Solidaires in the 18th arrondissement.

 From there, we were able to grow our sessions and also move them inside with support from other partners in the 19th arrondissement.
 In August 2020 EPTLM was accepted onto the SINGA incubation programme which allowed us to continue grow and to open up our sessions, reaching more participants and our wonderful volunteer team.

 Currently, we are housed within Projets 19 in the 19th arrondissement and are running multiple sessions per week in term time across Paris, as well as running ateliers for children in the holidays.
 And we hope to continue to grow!